arobinson434/irrelayproj/README.md

 After that, you should be good to go!

-Note, you may want to rename the `PSK` file in `board/rootfs_overlay/var/lib/iwd/` so that the board will auto connect to your WiFi.
+Note, you may want to add a `PSK` file in `board/rootfs_overlay/var/lib/iwd/` so that the board will auto connect to your WiFi.